jc2554/ECE3400-team7/docs/final_design.md

 ### LEDs
 This was purely for fun.
 We ordered a pack of LEDs strings that came in different colors and were powered by their own battery pack, which made it easy to add to the robot at the end.
 This meant it would not interfere with the robot's functions in any way besides taking up some space.
 We lined blue LEDs around the bottom of the robot so that it would reflect against the white maze as it moved during the competition.
 They also complimented the blue rims on our wheels.

+Below is a labelling of the parts of our robot:

 ![final robot](./image/robot1.jpg)
 ![final robot](./image/robot2.jpg)
 ![final robot](./image/robot3.jpg)